Career Pathways

-The Internal Medicine Global Health Pathway was created to give those residents with an interest in Global Health the opportunity to receive formal training and exposure to the multiple disciplines associated with this growing field that now requires expertise.
-We recognize that not all global health practitioners are created equal and have therefore fostered relationships with other institutions with similar goals in order to provide you with the educational experience of your choice.
+The Internal Medicine Global Health Pathway gives those residents interested in global health the opportunity to receive formal training and exposure to the multiple disciplines associated with this growing field.
+At the end of residency, you are prepared to enter a global health career or fellowship.
+We recognize that not all global health practitioners are created equal and have therefore fostered relationships with other institutions with similar goals to provide you with the educational experience of your choice.
 All residents with global health interests are encouraged to join one of the 3 pathways detailed below:

 OPTION 1: INTERNATIONAL ELECTIVE PATHWAY